uviclibraries/podcasting/recording-audio.md

 If you haven't done so already, please download and install Audacity on your laptop.
 If you missed it, [step 1 of the Pre-Workshop Activities page](https://uviclibraries.github.io/podcasting/pre-workshop.html) has download links for Mac and Windows computers.

-Assuming that you have successfully installed Audacity, let’s record some audio for your podcast.
+Assuming that you have successfully installed Audacity, let’s take a look at some time-saving and recording-quality tips.
+After that, it will be time to do a test recording.

 If you have any questions or get stuck as you work through these in-class exercises, please ask the instructor for assistance.
-Have fun!<br>
+Have fun <span style='font-size:20px;'>&#128512;</span><br>

-### 2. Equipment tips
+### Equipment tips

 - If possible use a **high-quality microphone** to record with rather than your laptop’s built-in microphone.
 You can borrow USB microphones from the UVic Libraries Music & Media desk.
 - It is often helpful to wear **over the ear headphones** when recording so that you can more easily hear any background noises that you do not want to be recorded.